 At Silene, diners seek both tradition and an avant-garde approach in Roberto’s creativity.
 With his artist’s touch, he knows how to propose combinations that are both bold and delicate simultaneously, surprising any palate.
 At Silene, the history of Tuscan cuisine is not expressed through traditional dishes, but as a humoral and highly personal revisitation of that which cannot be corrupted over time.

-A restaurant that has renounced fashion to become a great classic.
+A cuisine that has renounced fashion to become a great classic.